Bacon Pancakes

 Freezing leftovers: Place pancakes in a single layer on a baking pan and freeze for 1-2 hours.
 Transfer to an airtight freezer safe container.
 Label and freeze for up to 3 months.
 Reheat in microwave in 45-60 second increments until hot.

-For even more pancake recipes, check out:
+For even more pancake recipes:

 Bacon Pancakes Recipe